yasiryagi/helpdesk/roles/council-members/README.md

 Once the Council considers the Deliverables complete, this final Spending Proposal is "approved" and successfully executed.

 ##### 4. Jsgenesis Grading
-After Step 3, the Submitter have received their reward, and their work now "belongs" to the platform.
+After Step 3, the Submitter has received their reward, and their work now "belongs" to the platform.

 If the Deliverable is to be submitted to the [community-repo](https://github.com/Joystream/community-repo/), the Council Secretary approves the pull request.
 Regardless, the Secretary must notify Jsgenesis.